 I rank brownies as one of my all-time favorite desserts.
-I love playing around with different flavor combinations like Peanut Butter Brownies, Nutella Brownies, Strawberry Brownies, and Coconut Brownies.
+I love playing around with different flavor combinations like Peanut Butter Brownies, Nutella Brownies, Strawberry Brownies, Zucchini Brownies, and Coconut Brownies.
 And now we have Caramel Brownies in all their sweet and salty, ooey-gooey perfection.

 How to Make Caramel Brownies:

 My easy one-bowl Homemade Brownies are the base of this recipe.
 I add a layer of caramel in the middle of the brownies and a drizzle of caramel sauce on top.
 Here’s how to make them:

 - Start by making the brownie batter: Whisk cocoa powder, sugar, salt, flour, and chocolate chips.
 Stir in eggs, oil, water, and vanilla.
 Spread half of the brownie batter into the bottom of an 8×8 pan.

 - Melt caramel candies with heavy cream until you have a smooth caramel sauce (I do this in the microwave).
 Pour the sauce over the brownie batter in the pan.